INTERVOLGA is always delighted to work on unique and complicated tasks. This article is about such a task.

-For every stage of a deal, we added 2 user fields (duration in stage, time in stage).
+For every stage of a deal , we added 2 custom fields (duration in stage, time in stage).

-The client had about 20 pipelines of deals, each of which had a different number of stages (about 15 max), so we needed to create ~ 200 user/custom fields.
+The client had about 20 deal pipelines, each of which had a different number of stages (about 15 max), so we needed to create ~ 200 user/custom fields.

 We immediately realized the drawbacks of this method and solved it

-2. for each direction, the module counts the existing stages and obtains the maximum;
+2. for each pipeline, the module counts the existing stages and obtains the maximum;

 3. the module then creates user/Custom Fields until the number of user/Custom Fields matches the maximum number of Stages;